Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Introduction

 \section{Introduction}

-If we consider `a piece of text that tells a story' then the same words can be interchanged within the text without changing anything of the story told by the text.
-Let us demonstrate concretely using a piece of text as an {\it Example Text} of what we mean.
+If we consider `a text that tells a story', then the same words can be interchanged within the text without changing anything about the story told by the text.
+Let us demonstrate what we mean by using a concrete text which we call the `Example Text'

 \begin{quotation}